jose-reyes-9/wshs-amplified/_posts/2016-01-07-are-annotations-worth-it.markdown

 <!-- Writing things down section -->
 <h2 class="section-heading">There's a method to the madness</h2>

 <p>In a study done, there were two groups of students.
 One group annotated as they read, and one did not.
-The results concluded that both groups retained about 40 percent of information, but the group that annotated could better recall the key points.</p>
+The results concluded that both groups retained about 40 percent of the information, but the group that annotated could better recall the key points.</p>

 <a href="#">
     <img src="{{ site.baseurl }}/img/post/post-img-02.PNG" alt="statistics from data recall study">